Resilience as prevention against stress

 Classification of resilience factors

-3. Factors at a societal level: influences from social norms and institutions, availability of social resources
+- Factors at societal level: influences from social norms and institutions, availability of social resources

 Development process of resilience